academia-de-codigo/react-semantic-toasts/README.md

 ## Usage

-The library does not depend on `semantic-ui-css` anymore, make sure to import `semantic.min.css' or at the very least, to include the following components:
+The library does not depend on `semantic-ui-css` anymore, make sure to import `semantic.min.css` or at the very least, to include the following components:

 ```javascript
 import 'semantic-ui-css/components/reset.min.css';